Benign breast conditions (also called benign breast diseases) are non-cancerous breast disorders.

 For a summary of research studies on hyperplasia and breast cancer, visit the Breast Cancer Research Studies section.

-This medical care helps ensure that if breast cancer does develop, it is caught early when the chances of survival are highest.
+This medical care helps ensure if breast cancer does develop, it's caught early when the chances of survival are highest.

 Learn more about breast cancer screening for women at higher risk.

-Women with atypical hyperplasia (but not usual hyperplasia) should strongly consider taking a risk-lowering drug (tamoxifen or raloxifene) to lower the risk of developing breast cancer .
+The NCCN strongly recommends women with atypical hyperplasia (but not usual hyperplasia) take a risk-lowering drug (tamoxifen or raloxifene) to lower their risk of developing breast cancer .

 These drugs can lower the risk of breast cancer in women with atypical hyperplasia by 86 percent .